ajschumacher/rogs_on_rails/README.md

 * Get the database stuff going.

 ```
-rake db:create db:migrate
+rake db:create
 ```

 * Looks like we need a controller.

 ```
 rails generate controller logs
-rake db:migrate
 ```

 * Oh and maybe something for the database.
+The command will get a migration started; then add `t.timestamps`.

 ```
 rails generate migration CreateLogs entry:text
+rake db:migrate
 ```

 * Set up Heroku connection: